What You Need to Know to Achieve Data Orchestration

 - Automatic campaign budget optimization: With marketers using different segments to run their campaigns on each channel, it can be hard to determine why some efforts perform and others fail.
 By launching your campaigns using standardized segments across all channels, data orchestration can help determine what’s causing success and in turn, dynamically allocate your budget to support it.

 There are a lot of big promises in the software industry about data and how it can help your brand.
 Most platforms that help manage data have a particular strength, but few are rarely designed with end-to-end marketing in mind.
-By integrating all of your data sources and activating that 360 audience information cross-channel, data orchestration allows you to ask and find answers for the questions you have about your audience—no matter how granular.
-To learn more about the different ways data orchestration can amplify your team’s marketing strategy, check out our platform, DataSwitch.
+By integrating all of your data sources and activating that 360 audience information cross-channel, data orchestration allows you to ask and find answers to the questions you have about your audience—no matter how granular.
+To learn more about the different ways data orchestration can amplify your team’s marketing strategy, learn more about our data orchestration solutions.